A client’s choice to use a legal tech company’s services could be less likely to happen when the tech company declines to share usage data.

 This was one of the largest investments into a legal tech company for 2019.

 Yet the legal technology industry still remains small and new.

 Stanford Codex reported that only 1,107 firms existed worldwide, in December of 2019.

 The legal profession has often been slow to adopt new processes and has been routinely described as conservative.

 But, some argue that it is the budding nature of the industry that makes this a perfect time for companies to share information.

 McGrane says that if companies begin information sharing, the industry as a whole can benefit and improve.

 To their credit, PacerPro has recently published a white paper that details usage data by big and boutique law firms alike.
 PacerPro collaborated with Fireman&Company to detail some of the services they offer that are being used by big law firms across the United States.
 According to McGrane, the white paper is also good marketing, because it’s a resource in the form of data or knowledge, to the industry as a whole.

-The International Legal Technology Association (ILTA) had their largest attendance numbers on record at their annual legal tech conference.
+The International Legal Technology Association (ILTA) had its largest attendance numbers on record at their annual legal tech conference.
 Attendance increased from 1,715 in 2018, to 1,850 in 2019.

-The Legal Innovation Zone (LIZ) — dubbed the “first incubator for legal technology” — expanded their support and services for legal technology entrepreneurs worldwide at the end of 2019.
+The Legal Innovation Zone (LIZ) — dubbed the “first incubator for legal technology” — expanded its support and services for legal technology entrepreneurs worldwide at the end of 2019.